The Ultimate Beach-Lovers' Getaway in St. Pete-Clearwater

 Fort De Soto Park's North Beach has won multiple awards – and it's easy to see why.

 Up and down our coast, beachfront hotels and resorts provide the perfect launch pad for exploring our stunning, sugar-sand shoreline.
-Check out the SandPearl in Clearwater Beach, the DoubleTree Beach Resort in North Redington Beach, the Bilmar Beach Resort in Treasure Island or TradeWinds Island Grand and the Don CeSar, both in St. Pete Beach, just for starters.
+Check out the SandPearl or the brand-new Opal Sol in Clearwater Beach, the DoubleTree Beach Resort in North Redington Beach, the Bilmar Beach Resort in Treasure Island or TradeWinds Island Grand and the Don CeSar, both in St. Pete Beach, just for starters.
 For more accommodations options, check out the full list of Beachfront Places to Stay.

 Please see our Current Beach Updates & Conditions page for the latest on area beaches.